 The display shows the first available ID number and the current Multi name.
-You can save Multis with ID numbers from 1024 to 2047.
+You can save Multis with ID numbers from 1025 to 2048.
 If you are saving a Multi that has not been previously edited, the next available unused ID number will be selected.
 If you are saving a previously edited User Multi, the ID number that the Multi was last saved with will be selected.
 Press the Value Jump double button press (Previous-/Next+) to toggle between selecting the ID number that the Multi was last saved with, and the next available unused ID number.

 To change the ID number, turn the Alpha Wheel or use the Previous-/Next+ buttons to select the new ID number.
+To organize Multis by Category, press a Category button to select the first ID of the Category, then press the Program/Multi 1-16 buttons to select an ID in the selected Category.
+If the Global Mode Sound Sel parameter is set to "ID number", the Program/Multi 1-16 buttons will instead allow you to select any user ID by typing the number followed by pressing the Enter button.
 If you select a previously used ID# the display will show a prompt to allow you to decide whether to replace it.